-In my work critiquing manuscripts, one of the biggest mistakes I see first-time authors make is in the use of flashbacks.
+In my work critiquing manuscripts, one of the biggest mistakes I see first-time authors make is in the use of writing effective flashbacks.
 Either they’re misplaced, go on too long, or they serve more as a diversion than as a device to advance the storytelling.
 But used wisely, flashbacks can add richness, emotional resonance, and depth to your novel.

 5 Tips in Writing Effective Flashbacks: